Permutation Tests at Nonparametric Rates: Monte Carlo Simulations

-We shift the conditional mean function of $Y_2$ in both designs to have $\theta(P_1) \neq \theta(P_2)$ and examine power of SP while comparing it to the $t$, SB, and SS tests.
+We shift the conditional mean function of $Y_2$ in both designs so that $\theta(P_1) \neq \theta(P_2)$.
+We then examine the power of SP and compare it to that of the $t$, SB, and SS tests.
 A direct comparison is difficult because not all tests control size in all cases.
-Thus, we artificially adjust size of tests to make sure they have simulated rejection rate of 5\% under the null hypothesis.\footnote{For the $t$-test we obtain critical values from the simulated distribution under the null hypothesis and keep those critical values to examine the simulated rejection rates under the alternative hypotheses.
+Thus, we artificially adjust the size of the tests to make sure they have a simulated rejection rate of 5\% under the null hypothesis.\footnote{For the $t$-test, we obtain critical values from the simulated distribution under the null hypothesis, and keep those critical values to examine the simulated rejection rates under the alternative hypotheses.
 For the permutation, bootstrap, and subsampling tests, we numerically search for a nominal level $\alpha$ that gives us the simulated rejection rate of 5\% under the null hypothesis.
 Once that artificial nominal level is found, we fix that nominal level and compute the simulated rejection probabilities under the various alternative hypotheses.
-Note that rejection may be randomized in case of ties (Eq. \ref{eq:setup:testfun}) in order for the numerical search to find a solution.} Figures \ref{figure:power_d1} and \ref{figure:power_d2} display the simulated power curves for Designs 1 and 2, respectively, for the cases with $\sigma_1^2 > \sigma_2^2=1$.
-The cases with $\sigma_1^2 = \sigma_2^2=1$ are found in Figures \ref{figure:app:power_d1}--\ref{figure:app:power_d2} of Section \ref{sec:app:montecarlo} in the supplement.
+Rejection may be randomized in case of ties (Eq. \ref{eq:setup:testfun}) in order for the numerical search to find a solution.} Figures \ref{figure:power_d1} and \ref{figure:power_d2} display the simulated power curves for Designs 1 and 2, respectively, for cases with $\sigma_1^2 > \sigma_2^2=1$.
+Cases with $\sigma_1^2 = \sigma_2^2=1$ are found in Figures 5--6 of Section E in the supplement.
 Panels (a)--(b) compare SP (solid line) to $t$ (dashed line), and Panels (c)--(d) compare SP (solid line) to SB (dashed line) and SS (dotted line).
 Each panel displays curves associated with three different sample sizes, with darker colors representing larger samples.
 The x-axis shows $\theta(P_1) - \theta(P_2)$, and the y-axis plots the simulated probability of rejection.
 All estimates in our power analysis use the IK MSE-optimal bandwidth $\ha{h}_{mse}$.